NYPL/historical-minecraft/README.md

 The script starts by calculating how large the world needs to be.
 It scales down the elevation bitmap so that a height of 0 on the bitmap corresponds to a height of 12 on the Minecraft map.
 (This avoids problems with void fog.)

-It creates a wall of glass around the map area, then generates a pillar of stone at every (x,z) coordinate on the map.
+Then, the script generates enough chunksto hold the map.
+It creates a wall of glass around the map area.
+It then generates a pillar of stone at every (x,z) coordinate covered by the map.
 The height of each pillar is controlled by the elevation bitmap, and the block at the top of each pillar is controlled by the feature bitmap.

 #Related Links
 Various related projects and helpful docs.